Biological Imaging Centre

 Our goal is to translate discoveries from the bench, efficiently and confidently, to realise their potential to improve health.

-The Imperial College Biological Imaging Centre (BIC) is a Department of Medicine facility at Hammersmith Hospital Campus.
+The Imperial College Biological Imaging Centre (BIC) is an Imperial College London facility at Hammersmith Hospital Campus, overseen by the Faculty of Medicine.
 The Centre houses PET/CT, MRI and optical imaging (FMT and IVIS), supporting the scientific community to conduct cutting edge translational research in in vivo disease models.

 Bruker BioSpec 9.4T MRI System